JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Add position: the second approval](./demo/add_4.jpg)

-Once the simuation is passed, it starts adding position.
+Once the simuation is passed, it starts the process of adding position.
 You need to click **Confirm** to make the process move on.

 ![Add position: add position](./demo/add_5.jpg)